dancer1325/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ## Dashboard variables in transformations

-All text input fields in transformations accept [variable syntax](ref:dashboard-variable):

-{{< figure src="/media/docs/grafana/panels-visualizations/screenshot-transformation-variables-v11.6.png" alt="Transformation with a mock variable in a text field" >}}

-When you use dashboard variables in transformations, the variables are automatically interpolated before the transformations are applied to the data.

-For an example, refer to [Use a dashboard variable](#use-a-dashboard-variable) in the **Filter fields by name** transformation.

-## Add a transformation function to data

-The following steps guide you in adding a transformation to data.
-This documentation does not include steps for each type of transformation.
-For a complete list of transformations, refer to [Transformation functions](#transformation-functions).

-1. Navigate to the panel where you want to add one or more transformations.
-1. Hover over any part of the panel to display the actions menu on the top right corner.
-1. Click the menu and select **Edit**.
-1. Click the **Transform** tab.
-1. Click a transformation.
-   A transformation row appears where you configure the transformation options.
-For more information about how to configure a transformation, refer to [Transformation functions](#transformation-functions).
-   For information about available calculations, refer to [Calculation types][].
-1. To apply another transformation, click **Add transformation**.
-   This transformation acts on the result set returned by the previous transformation.
-   {{< figure src="/static/img/docs/transformations/transformations-7-0.png" class="docs-image--no-shadow" max-width= "1100px" alt="Transform tab in the panel editor" >}}
+* accept
+  * [variable syntax](ref:dashboard-variable) / interpolated BEFORE the transformation

 ## Debug a transformation

 To see the input and the output result sets of the transformation, click the bug icon on the right side of the transformation row.
 The input and output results sets can help you debug a transformation.

-{{< figure src="/static/img/docs/transformations/debug-transformations-7-0.png" class="docs-image--no-shadow" max-width= "1100px" alt="The debug transformation screen with the debug icon highlighted" >}}

 ## Disable a transformation

-You can disable or hide one or more transformations by clicking on the eye icon on the top right side of the transformation row.
+You can disable or hide one or more transformations by clicking on the eye icon on the top right side of the transformation row
 This disables the applied actions of that specific transformation and can help to identify issues when you change several transformations one after another.

-{{< figure src="/static/img/docs/transformations/screenshot-example-disable-transformation.png" class="docs-image--no-shadow" max-width= "1100px" alt="A transformation row with the disable transformation icon highlighted" >}}

 ## Filter a transformation